ruby/www.ruby-lang.org/en/news/_posts/2019-04-23-move-to-git-from-svn.md

 * We don't use a topic branch on cgit.
 * GitHub repository will still be just a mirror.
 We don't use "Merge pull request" feature.
 * ruby_2_4, ruby_2_5, ruby_2_6 branches will continue to use SVN.
 We don't push anything to these branches on cgit.
+  * From ruby_2_7, we'll use cgit to develop stable branches.

 ## Special Thanks